-The Adult Education program offers free one-on-one, pair, and small group tutoring provided through a grant from the Pennsylvania Department of Education.
-Students interested in having a tutor must first attend orientation/assessment session for level placement and goal setting.
-Students interested in tutoring must be able to meet with their tutors at least three hours a week.
-Students and tutors meet in public places such as libraries or at Keystone classroom sites.
+Keystone’s Adult Education program offers free one-on-one and small group tutoring.
+Students interested in having a tutor must first attend an intake, orientation and assessment session with our tutor coordinator for level placement and goal setting.
+Students interested in tutoring must be able to meet with their tutors at least three hours per week.
+Students and tutors meet remotely via Zoom, in public places such as libraries, or at Keystone classroom sites.

-Keystone is always looking for volunteer tutors to assist students in reaching their educational goals.
+We are always looking for volunteer tutors to assist students in reaching their educational goals.
+Most tutoring sessions are 1.5 hours long, and are scheduled twice a week.
+We ask that potential volunteer tutors commit to six months of volunteering in our program.
 Volunteers interested in working one-on-one with students or working with a tutoring group must have a bachelor’s degree.
-Those interested in volunteering in the classroom as an aide must have a high school diploma.
-Volunteers tutor students in English as a Second Language (ESL), EL/Civics, GED, Reading, and Math.
+Volunteers tutor students in English as a Second Language (ESL), EL/Civics, pre-high school equivalency, and high school equivalency.
 Free tutor training is provided for eligible volunteers.

 Keystone is always looking for classroom aides to assist our instructors in both remote and in person classrooms.
 Classes meet twice a week for 2-3 hours, depending on the assignment.

 Keystone is offering classes in Souderton, Lansdale, Hatfield and Norristown as well as remote classes via Zoom.